Community

 The event was organized and hosted by the J.A.
 Children’s Public Foundation (JACPF), a Markham non-profit organization established in March 2022.
 The foundation encourages youth involvement in the community.

-Chiang presented Guzman and Xu with certificates to acknowledge their efforts within the community.
+Markham-Unionville MP Paul Chiang attended the gala.
+He presented the organizers with certificates to acknowledge their efforts within the community.
 He praised them for contributing to a bright future for Markham and its residents.

 Markham Sunglow Senior members contributed to the event with dance and choir performances.
-The group’s president Li Zengchun thanked JACPF for holding the gala in honour of Markham’s senior community and presented Guzman and Xu with certificates.
+The group’s president Li Zengchun thanked JACPF for holding the gala in honour of Markham’s senior community and presented the student organizers with certificates.

 Since its inception, JACPF members have performed twice for Markham seniors.
 The Greet the Spring gala was the organization’s first event to draw together performers from throughout the community.

-Photo: MP Paul Chiang presents JACPF presidents Julia Guzman (left) and Alysha Xu (right) with certificates in recognition of their efforts within the community.
+Photo: MP Paul Chiang presents JACPF president Alysha Xu with a certificate in recognition of her efforts within the community.
 (Photo supplied by JACPF)